uqlibrary/technology-training/Python/PUG_notebooks/UQ PUG.md

 # UQ PUG

 Welcome to the UQ Python User Group's monthly gathering.
-Our next is on the 4th of July, feel free to add your questions in advance below.
+Our next is on the 1st of August, feel free to add your questions in advance below.

-We've recently migrated to this platform, HedgeDoc, since Noteable has shut down.

 If you're interested in viewing one of our past gatherings, you can find them in our [archive](https://demo.hedgedoc.org/s/h32mfqig2).